Asphocarp/Unitodo/RAW.md

   - note: nanoid(6) for 37k items; nanoid(7) for 300k items; i will go with 6.

 - [ ] 3 say in doc: org-mode inspired state management. https://orgmode.org/manual/TODO-Basics.html
     - think: dependency system need external mcp (matching) tool for llm-based agents (just #xxxx is too hard for them to infer)
 - [ ] 2 modify hotkey help panel accordingly
 - [ ] 1 add hotkey `c` for change first word (like in vim)
 - [ ] 1 how to debug a tauri app in browser? i want to run it in the browser, for the ease of debugging. but got the following errors (i know `invoke` is a tauri api, but i now want to run it) (maybe you can help me make another `npm run dev:browser` for the ease of debugging)
+- [ ] 2@AuW0Z do not refresh (loadData) when the app is not at the frontmost (to save battery)
+- [ ] 2@Au0oc fix blinking of tab/sec-mode